-The Company has presented separately, in the statement of financial position, the carrying amount of portfolios of insurance contracts issued that are assets, portfolios of insurance contracts issued that are liabilities, portfolios of reinsurance contracts held that are assets and portfolios of reinsurance contracts held that are liabilities.
+The Company has presented separately, in the statement of financial position, the carrying amount of portfolios of insurance contracts issued that are assets, portfolios of insurance contracts issued that are liabilities, portfolios of reinsurance contracts held that are liabilities.

 The portfolios referred to above are those established at initial recognition in accordance with IFRS 17 requirements.
 Portfolios of insurance contracts issued include any assets for insurance acquisition cash flows.